MecatronicaUSB/uwimageproc/modules/videostrip/README.md

 ```
-$ videostrip -p=0.6 -k=5 -s=12 input.avi vdout_
+$ videostrip -p 0.6 -k 5 -s 12 input.avi vdout_
 ```

-This will open 'input.avi' file, extract frames with a target of 60% of overlapping (only traslational), skipping first 12 seconds, and export into 'vdout_XXXX.jpg' images
+This will open 'input.avi' file, extract the frames with a target of 60% of overlapping, while skipping the first 12 seconds.
+It will export the frames as 'vdout_XXXX.jpg' images

 ## Built With